-The main components of WebSphere Message Broker and WebSphere Event Broker (the broker, the Configuration Manager, the User Name Server, and the Message Brokers Toolkit) communicate using WebSphere MQ's communications protocol, WebSphere MQ Enterprise Transport, or, if you implement WebSphere MQ Everyplace, WebSphere MQ Mobile Transport.
+The main components of WebSphere Message Broker and WebSphere Event Broker (the broker, the Configuration Manager, the User Name Server, and the Message Brokers Toolkit) communicate using WebSphere MQ's communications protocol, WebSphere MQ Enterprise Transport.

-Your business applications, which can be on any of more than thirty industry platforms including those from IBM, Microsoft, and Sun Microsystems, Inc., can connect to the broker using WebSphere MQ protocols, or using other protocols, such as WebSphere MQ Telemetry Transport, WebSphere MQ Real-time Transport, WebSphere MQ Multicast Transport, WebSphere MQ Web Services Transport, or WebSphere Broker JMS Transport.
+Your business applications, which can be on any of more than thirty industry platforms including those from IBM®, Microsoft®, and Sun Microsystems, Inc., can connect to the broker using WebSphere MQ protocols, or using other supported protocols which include WebSphere MQ Mobile Transport, WebSphere MQ

+Telemetry Transport, WebSphere MQ Real-time Transport, WebSphere MQ Multicast Transport, WebSphere MQ Web Services Transport, or WebSphere Broker JMS Transport.